 3. Giving accurate locations of goods and ETA’s to customers awaiting drivers

-There are other reasons why you might implement Fleet Tracking in your business, but these are usually the main ones.
+There are other reasons why you might implement Fleet Tracking in your business like in an effort to be an eco-friendly delivery service but these are usually the main ones.
 We'll look at some other reasons you might consider it later.

 How do fleet trackers work?

 It’s been around for quite a while, but GPS technology is still quite remarkable in how it works.
 It relies on something called the Global Navigation Satellite System (GNSS) network.
 The GNSS is a network of satellites that emits microwave signals which are sent through to a variety of GPS tracking units.
 At one point in time, these devices were clunky-looking gadgets and were built-in to the vehicle.